 I am currently a Museum Scientist at the University and Jepson Herbaria at UC Berkeley, where I work on revisionary efforts for the Jepson eFlora and on coordinating their workshop program.
 I received my master's degree in botany from the California Botanic Garden (Claremont Graduate University).
 For my thesis, I did a floristic inventory of the Manter and Salmon Creek watersheds, located in the southern Sierra Nevada.

-I am currently the president of Southern California Botanists, the incoming president of the Society of Herbarium Curator's Early Career Section, and I am the student representative on the American Society of Plant Taxonomist’s Public Policy Committee.
+I am currently the president of Southern California Botanists and the incoming president of the Society of Herbarium Curator's Early Career Section.

 I did a floristic inventory of the Manter and Salmon Creek watersheds in the southern Sierra Nevada, Tulare County, CA for my master's thesis at the California Botanic Garden.